Connect With Us

 If you have any questions please feel free to contact our offices located in Fort Myers and Naples, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
+Plantar fasciitis can be very painful and inconvenient.
 If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from APEX Foot & Ankle Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?